Adaptive Reorganization of Neural Pathways for Continual Learning with Spiking Neural Networks: Results

 \subsubsection{Continual learning accuracy}

 Fig. \ref{res3 fig} A-C,G is the average accuracy of task t and its previous tasks.
-We can find that our SOR-SNN algorithm maintains superior accuracy in all multi-task sequential learning of the simple-to-complex cognitive task, the CIFAR100, mini-ImageNet, and ImageNet datasets.
-For simple-to-complex cognitive task, our SOR-SNN achieves an average accuracy of 62.72$\pm$1.25\%, which is consistently higher than HNET SNN and LSTM$\_$NET SNN continual learning algorithms.
+We can find that our ADR-SNN algorithm maintains superior accuracy in all multi-task sequential learning of the simple-to-complex cognitive task, the CIFADR100, mini-ImageNet, and ImageNet datasets.
+For simple-to-complex cognitive task, our ADR-SNN achieves an average accuracy of 62.72$\pm$1.25\%, which is consistently higher than HNET SNN and LSTM$\_$NET SNN continual learning algorithms.
 Although, the EWC SNN and MAS SNN achieved high accuracy in the first simplest task, their learning and memorization abilities significantly decreased in the more complex tasks.
-The DSD-SNN achieves higher accuracy in the first two tasks than our SOR-SNN, but after adding the most complex tasks, the average accuracy of our SOR-SNN is higher than the DSD-SNN.
-This suggests that our SOR-SNN is able to gradually enhance the learning ability in the process of knowledge accumulation and better accomplish more complex tasks compared to other algorithms.
+The DSD-SNN achieves higher accuracy in the first two tasks than our ADR-SNN, but after adding the most complex tasks, the average accuracy of our ADR-SNN is higher than the DSD-SNN.
+This suggests that our ADR-SNN is able to gradually enhance the learning ability in the process of knowledge accumulation and better accomplish more complex tasks compared to other algorithms.

-For CIFAR100, we tested continual learning scenarios with 5steps (each task contains 20 classes), 10steps (each task contains 10 classes), and 20steps (each task contains 5 classes).
+For CIFADR100, we tested continual learning scenarios with 5steps (each task contains 20 classes), 10steps (each task contains 10 classes), and 20steps (each task contains 5 classes).
 The accuracy comparisons are depicted in Tab. \ref{cifar}.
-For 10steps, our SOR-SNN achieves an average accuracy of 80.12$\pm$0.25\%, both consistently higher than other methods based on SNN or replicated in SNN.
-Compared to DSD-SNN, which has the second highest average accuracy and is the only known method implementing SNNs continual learning in CIFAR100, our SOR-SNN achieves a 2.20\% accuracy improvement.
-Besides, our SOR-SNN has accuracy rates of 73.48\%$\pm$0.46 and 86.65\%$\pm$0.20 in 5steps and 20steps, with 9.04\% and 5.48\% improvement than the second highest accuracy, respectively.
+For 10steps, our ADR-SNN achieves an average accuracy of 80.12$\pm$0.25\%, both consistently higher than other methods based on SNN or replicated in SNN.
+Compared to DSD-SNN, which has the second highest average accuracy and is the only known method implementing SNNs continual learning in CIFADR100, our ADR-SNN achieves a 2.20\% accuracy improvement.
+Besides, our ADR-SNN has accuracy rates of 73.48\%$\pm$0.46 and 86.65\%$\pm$0.20 in 5steps and 20steps, with 9.04\% and 5.48\% improvement than the second highest accuracy, respectively.
 In particular, in 20steps learning, the performance of the proposed model not only does not degrade with the number of tasks, but also achieves a higher accuracy, demonstrating the strong memory capability of our model.
 Compared to DNN-based continual learning algorithms, our model achieves superior accuracy with low energy consumption as shown in Tab. \ref{cifar2}.